embEDUx/documentation/src/background/implementation/flashtool.md

 At the end of the **Flashtool** it generates a *fstab* file and copies it to the rootfs partition of the *MMC* device.
-The *fstab* will be generated with a [jinja2](http://jinja.pocoo.org/) template and with the information given by the recipe file and by pyudev.
+The *fstab* will be generated with a [jinja2](http://jinja.pocoo.org/) template.
+The values for the template are retrieved from the given recipe file and the information of pyudev.

 **Example:**